Salah856/ML-GCP/ml-pipeline.md

 6. Choose a regional bucket for your use case.

 7. Select the Location where you want to create the bucket.
+8. Click on Create.

+9. Upload the training and test data to their respective buckets by clicking on the bucket, and then either use the upload files option or drop the file into the bucket.